shipfastlabs/toolkit/README.md

 - `release`: for each tool changed in HEAD, bumps the mirror's latest tag per the label and cuts a GitHub Release;
   Packagist ships it from the tag.

+The `release` step only tags the tools changed in HEAD.
+For the first release, or any time you need to tag everything, run `composer release -- --all`.
+To tag specific tools, run `composer release -- Calculator Database`.

-Run them one at a time if you need to stop between steps.
-Docs deploy on their own: pushing to `main` triggers `docs.yml` (build VitePress → GitHub Pages); `composer docs:build` builds locally.
+You may run the steps one at a time if you need to stop between them.
+Docs deploy automatically: pushing to `main` triggers `docs.yml`, which builds the VitePress site and publishes it to GitHub Pages.
+You may build the site locally with `composer docs:build`.

 ### Version bump